Lee-W/main-blog/content/pages/about-me.md

 ### [Apr 2017 - Present]
 **Software Engineer, [Slice Technologies, Inc](https://www.slice.com/about)**

-* Designed and developed the backend of a data labeling system which automates the interaction between crowdsourcing workers and experts to generate high quality labeled data.
-Implemented the system through [Flask](http://flask.pocco.org), achieved test coverage higher than 90% and set up the CI/CD pipeline
+* Designed and developed the backend of a data labeling system which automates the interaction between crowdsourcing workers and experts to generate high quality labeled data
-* Build ETL processes
-* Built data pipelines through [Airflow](https://airflow.apache.org/)
+* Built data pipelines through [Apache Airflow](https://airflow.apache.org/) for machine learning models
 * Built best practice template for internal Python projects
-* Set up the CI/CD pipeline through [Jenkins](https://jenkins.io/) for existing systems to enhance productivity
+* Set up the CI/CD pipeline through [Jenkins](https://jenkins.io/) for existing systems
 * Added test for existing projects to ensure the functionality correctness
 * Cooperate with oversea teams in San Mateo and Ukraine